Peter Schmidhuber: Decorations

 Schmidhuber was awarded the Bundesverdienstkreuz (the Federal Cross of Merit) in 1982, and promoted in the order in 1986 (Great Cross of Merit with Star) and 1990 (Great Cross of Merit with Star and Shoulder band).
 He has also received various other regional and trade-related honours.

-Personal
+Personal life

 Schmidhuber had one daughter (Susanne).
 His wife predeceased him.
 His interests were history and philosophy, chess and art.